The Eye Institute of Wyoming: Relief for Pink Eye Symptoms in Casper and Douglas

 Getting Care for Pink Eye in Casper and Douglas

 The Eye Institute of Wyoming is a top-ranked optometry practice, providing patients in Casper, Douglas and the surrounding communities with advanced care for pink eye and other eye diseases and infections.
-If you’re experiencing any of the above symptoms or any other symptom that affects your vision or the way your eye feels or looks, call our office at (307) 235-5384and schedule an appointment today.
+If you’re experiencing any of the above symptoms or any other symptom that affects your vision or the way your eye feels or looks, call our Casper office at (307) 235-5384 or our Douglas office at (307) 358-2900 and schedule an appointment today.